 What does it cost to buy a home in the Strathmore area?

-Most homes will sell for more than $1 million, and the younger, larger ones possibly more than $2 million, unless they are going for “land value” only.
-A typical house in the neighborhood might cost about $1.5 million.
+Most homes will sell for more than $2 million, and the younger, larger ones possibly more than $3 million, unless it’s worth “land value” only.
+A typical house in the neighborhood might cost about $2.2 – 2.8 million.

 Strathmore homes for sale

-If you are interested in buying or selling a home in Strathmore or nearby feel free to get in touch with me and ask about my services as a real estate agent.
+If you are interested in buying or selling a home in Strathmore or nearby feel free to get in touch with me.
+I would welcome the chance to talk with you.